UKHO/docs/software-engineering-policies/InclusiveLanguage/InclusiveLanguagePolicy.md

 Alex has integrations available for numerous editors, including VS Code.
 This is a good place to enable the full set of rules for equality and profanity.

 For CI builds, particularly on existing projects, the focus might be on a subset of the rules, to identify the loaded terminology identified above.
 Alex.js has been applied to [UKHO docs](https://github.com/ukho/docs) via GitHub Actions with a small subset of rules.
-An Action is available from the marketplace comments on Pull Requests, which requires additional setup with a token, so instead, we execute Alex directly via Node.
+An Action is available from the marketplace that comments on Pull Requests, which requires additional setup with a token, so instead, we execute Alex directly via Node.

 Contact @benbhall with any queries about the Alex.js.